Sentdex/pygta5/README.md

 Pull requests are welcomed.

-Currently, to use the latest version of this AI, you will need to run first "1.collect_data.py," When creating training data, this works when you have the game in windowed mode, 1920x1080 resolution.
+Currently, to use the latest version of this AI, you will need to run first "1.collect_data.py," Change the path to where the trainingdata is supposed to be saved, or you might run into errors.
+When creating training data, this works when you have the game in windowed mode, 1920x1080 resolution.
 You need this for both training and testing.

 Do this for as many files/training samples as you wish.
 I suggest 100K+ after balancing, but the more the merrier.